biomedbigdata/bicon_tutorial/README.md

 # Tutorial for BiCoN package
 1. Download this repository to your computer
 2. Create a folder "data" inside and download there everything from this folder https://drive.google.com/drive/folders/1M_cYMbIvPhHoPe5rayqjTxFa3Vo0af8w?usp=sharing
-3. Create environment will the nessesary packages with the following command
+3. Create an environment with the necessary packages with the following command
 ```{bash}
 conda env create -f environment.yml
 ```